A Winter Moose Hunt to Remember

 Hunting moose in the snow is a fantastic hunt.
 (Photo credit: Gord Ellis)

-My scope found the moose and I slipped off the safety.
+My scope found the moose, and I slipped off the safety.
 The bull was walking away from me, but slowly.
 The image in the scope was heart-stopping.
 The bull was enormous, with two feet of antlers looping out from either side of its head.
-I had a clear view of its backside and it looked about four- feet wide.
+I had a clear view of its backside and it looked about four-feet wide.
 Adrenaline pumped through my veins but there was no clean shot.

 The cows were sounding off at the tree line, but I didn't take my eyes off the massive bull.
-When it went behind some trees, I decided to stalk closer.
+When it went behind some trees, I decided to stalk it closer.
 I moved up about 50 yards and stopped.
 A cow was now staring at me from about 200 yards away.
 The bull was still in the back of the cut, but I was getting glimpses of it through the trees.
 I tried to draw it out with some bull grunts, but they were ignored.

-For more information on accommodations and moose hunting opportunities in the Upsala area contact:
+For more information on accommodations and moose hunting opportunities in the Upsala area, contact:

 Savanne River Resort